The beauty of this 'Round the Mountain race is... it doesn't have to be a race. You don't even have to be in it to revel in the fun.

-This year the race takes place on May 12, 2018.
 'Round the Mountain is a fundraiser for the Adirondack Watershed Alliance, a paddling club which promotes and organizes paddlesport activities.
 They offer all New York Marathon Canoe Racing Association Classes.

 The race has been designated a NYMCRA canoe and kayak points race for 2018.
 The 'Round the Mountain race enjoys broad popularity, which draws racers from all over New York State, as wells as places as far away as Colorado, Florida, New Jersey, and the Canadian Provinces of Quebec and Ontario.
 There are many enthused locals, too.

 To be competitive for the top awards, you or your team will complete the race in roughly 90 minutes.
 Even keeping up with the pack will test everyone's mettle.

 It has a particularly fun end point at the boat launch and park area on Lake Flower, part of a park system that includes our historic downtown with its shops, art galleries, and restaurants, the Riverwalk, and our iconic town hall with clock tower.

 The 'Round the Mountain Canoe Race was started in 1988 by the Saranac Lake Area Chamber of Commerce and the Adirondack Paddlers Club.
 It got its name because it circles Dewey Mountain, Saranac Lake's own "town mountain," which has wonderful mountain biking trails.